-Applications will be reviewed by the Touchstone Foundation for the Arts Board of Directors in April, 2017.
+Applications first reviewed by the Touchstone Foundation for the Arts Board of Directors in April.
 A small group of finalists will be asked to submit actual artwork and to be interviewed.
-In May 2017, one or more applicants will be awarded a Touchstone Foundation Fellowship for 2017-2019, to begin in July 2017.
+In May, one or more applicants will be awarded a Touchstone Foundation Fellowship, to begin in July.

 For questions about the TFA Artists Fellowship, feel free to email email@example.com or call Ksenia Grishkova, the TFA Director, at 202-347-2787.